kitsu/blog/content/post/Setting-up.md

 I might still try to automate building/pushing the site, but at this point I've spent far too long getting this working.

+### Edit

+Well, the deploy didn't go as smooth as it could have.
+It seems I was using a really old version of Git (MSYS Git 1.7.1), and something had broken since the last time I pushed to Github.
+Every time I tried to push I got `fatal: authentication failed` or worse.
+The solution was to install the latest
+[Git for Windows](https://git-for-windows.github.io/) which comes with real auth support.

+As a result though some paths got broken, the Git vim became default and broke my vimrc, I then broke Vundle when doing `:BundleUpgrade`.
+It was a cluster, but everything is working now.

+On the AdSense front - They did in fact get to my application same day.
+They promptly rejected it because the site wasn't up yet.
+Which works out really well if you were waiting to setup AdSense before going live<span>..</span>.

+I did test the site on a few computers, my Note III, and an old Samsung tablet.
+It adapts well enough, but the main div gets crowded on the right margin on narrow screens.